shakibyzn/Digikala-comment-verification-project/README.md

 ## Description

-In this project, I manage to solve a common supervised learning problem (comment verification) using python. <br\>
+In this project, I manage to solve a common supervised learning problem (comment verification) using python. <br/>
-- Firstly, I am going to try severa data cleaning techniques using regular expressions and built-in python  <br\>
+- Firstly, I am going to try severa data cleaning techniques using regular expressions and built-in python  <br/>
-- Secondly, I will build my initial document-term matrix to feed it to my machine learning models <br\>
+- Secondly, I will build my initial document-term matrix to feed it to my machine learning models <br/>
 ...

 #### Techniques